EBU R 128: Implementation

-EBU R 128 and EBU Mode have been implemented by several software developers, audio technology companies and content distributors, including Adobe, Apple, Dolby, iZotope, Magix, PreSonus, Sony, Steinberg, TC Electronic, Toyo and Waves.
+EBU R 128 and EBU Mode have been implemented by several software developers, audio technology companies and content distributors, including Adobe, Apple, Dolby, iZotope, Magix, PreSonus, Sonible, Sony, Steinberg, TC Electronic, Toyo, Orban and Waves.

 Real-time metering plug-ins aid engineers in their mixing decisions and in delivering R 128-compliant programmes, while broadcasters and content distributors can check and normalise whole programmes by performing a faster-than-real-time analysis; programmes produced before the recommendation are likely to be lowered in volume to match the target level.

-Ebumeter is software for Linux that provides level metering according to EBU R 128.
+Ebumeter is open source software that provides level metering according to EBU R 128 and libebur128 an open source library that implements it.

 Adoption and aftermath

 The recommendation encourages the use of a wider dynamic range in production but does not restrict the use of dynamic range compression.
 In essence, it ties the use of compression to artistic and aesthetic decisions, rather than the necessity of obtaining a louder mix.
 With the adoption of normalisation by broadcasters since the introduction of EBU R 128, reducing dynamic range in production does not render the program louder in broadcast.
 Widespread adoption of ITU-R BS.1770 and EBU R 128, combined with the prevailing of streaming over physical media distribution in the 2010s, arguably put an end to the loudness war.

 Starting in 2012, European countries integrated EBU R 128 to their audiovisual legislation and television stations in Europe adopted it on all distribution channels.
 Sky UK adopted R 128 in 2013.